mandiwise/isotope-posts/README.markdown

 ## Changelog

+### 1.1.3
+* Made taxonomy classes conditional on loop items to stop php warning when not using a filter menu (props [@jengalas](https://github.com/jengalas)).

 ### 1.1.2
-* Added else condition to handle post loop with no results
+* Added else condition to handle post loop with no results.
-* Updated call to admin.js file so it only loads where needed
+* Updated call to admin.js file so it only loads where needed.

 ### 1.1.1
 * Fixed bug when trying to limit post display by category or post tag.